Chapter 19: The Tragedy at Ong Thanh 062025

 received a silver star.
 Years later, Dick was presented with a

-well-deserved Medal of Honor, after his death in 2017.
+well-deserved Medal of Honor, after he died in 2017.
 I am sure Dick

 would say that doing the right thing should always trump blind

 obedience.
-Here is why Dick was able to make those tuff choices to do
+Here is why Dick was able to make those tough choices.
+He was

-the proper moral underpinnings to motivate us, the fruits of any
+underpinnings to motivate us, the fruits of any material success,

-material success, although grandiose, will produce nothing more than a
+although grandiose, will produce nothing more than a big, beautiful

 Now, during what had quickly turned into a fiasco, Clark Welch